GalSim-developers/GalSim/README.md

 How to communicate with the GalSim developers
 ---------------------------------------------

-If you have any comments, questions, or suggestins, please open up an Issue on our GitHub repository:
+If you have any comments, questions, or suggestions, please open up an Issue on our GitHub repository:

 https://github.com/GalSim-developers/GalSim/issues?state=open